Western Digital FD1771

-The FD1771, sometimes WD1771, is the first in a line of floppy disk controllers produced by Western Digital.
+The FD1771, sometimes WD1771, is a floppy disk controller chip, the first in a line of floppy disk controllers produced by Western Digital.
 It uses single density FM encoding introduced in the IBM 3740.
-It is packaged in a 40-pin DIP.
 Later models in the series added support for MFM encoding and increasingly added onboard circuitry that formerly had to be implemented in external components.
 Originally packaged as 40-pin dual in-line package (DIP) format, later models moved to a 28-pin format that further lowered implementation costs.

 Derivatives

 The FD1771 was succeeded by many derivatives that were mostly software-compatible: